 Table 9-24 shows the net scheduled and actual PJM flows by interface pricing point and interface.
 The grouping is reversed from Table 9-23.
 Table 9-24 shows the interfaces where transactions were scheduled which received the individual interface pricing points.
-For example, Table 9-24 shows that in 2019, the majority of imports to the PJM energy market for which a market participant specified a generation control area for which it was assigned the IMO interface pricing point, had a path that entered the PJM energy market at the MECS Interface (419 GWh).
-In 2019, there were no net exports from the PJM energy market for which a market participant specified a load control area for which it was assigned the IMO interface pricing point.
+For example, Table 9-24 shows that in the first nine months of 2019, the majority of imports to the PJM energy market for which a market participant specified a generation control area for which it was assigned the IMO interface pricing point, had a path that entered the PJM energy market at the MECS Interface (341 GWh).
+In the first nine months of 2019, there were no net exports from the PJM energy market for which a market participant specified a load control area for which it was assigned the IMO interface pricing point.